kantpoll/Kantpoll/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at https://github.com/thiagogq .
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at kantpoll@kant.city .